 Benefits Of Using Spinach For Hair Growth

 Most of us grew up watching Popeye pump his guns after swallowing a can of spinach.
 But did you know that spinach is good for more than just gaining unreal strength?
-The green leafy vegetable has a high nutritional content and is extremely rich in antioxidants.
+The green leafy vegetable is one of the excellent hair growth foods that has a high nutritional content and is extremely rich in antioxidants.
 Is spinach good for hair growth?
 Yes, here are the different ways in which spinach boosts hair growth:

-- Spinach is rich in vitamins K, A, C, B2, B6, B1, E, manganese, zinc, and iron (1).
+- Spinach is rich in vitamins K, A, C, B2, B6, B1, E, manganese, zinc, folate, magnesium, beta-carotene, and iron (1) (2).
 These nutrients help nourish your scalp and hair, ensuring healthy hair growth.

 - The high content of antioxidants in spinach helps prevent hair damage and boosts scalp health.

-- Vitamin B and C are excellent for encouraging healthy hair growth (2), (3).
+- Vitamin B and C and biotin are excellent for encouraging healthy hair growth (3), (4).
 They speed up the rate of hair growth by increasing collagen and keratin levels.

 - The rich iron content helps increase the supply of oxygen to the hair follicles, ensuring that they stay in top health.